StarbucksSangha/StarbucksSangha/info.md

 <b>The Dharma</b>, or teachings, used to be hard to find.
 But... with the advent of the internet you can find texts and talks so that you don't have to go to tibet.

 <b>The Sangha</b>, or the community.
 This is the tough one.
 Depending on where you live, you may not be able to find a sangha.
+It is to this problem that this site plans to address.